+- the race course, especially on the trail section where teams should make an even bigger effort to stay well within the 10-meter limit.
 (Teams are expected to run together, single-file, essentially at all times.
-The 10-meter limit is only intended to allow privacy during nature calls, not to allow the runners on a team to spread out.)

-8. Teams must make their presence known at all checkpoints located along the route; they must arrive at all checkpoints together and may only depart each checkpoint together, unless one runner is dropping out of the race at that location.
-Team arrival time at checkpoints will be recorded and made public.

-9. All members of each team must run the entire distance and cross the finish line together to be considered Official Finishers and be ranked in the results.
+The 10-meter limit is only intended to allow privacy during nature calls, not to allow the runners on a team to spread out.) - 8.
+Teams must make their presence known at all checkpoints located along the route; they must arrive at all checkpoints together and may only depart each checkpoint together, unless one runner is dropping out of the race at that location.
+Team arrival time at checkpoints will be recorded and made public. - 9.
+All members of each team must run the entire distance and cross the finish line together to be considered Official Finishers and be ranked in the results.
 Teams which do not complete the course intact (i.e. one or two team members drops out along the way) will not be ranked, but the remaining team members are encouraged to complete the race under all applicable race rules and will be listed as Official Finishers (but not ranked).
-Finisher buckles will be awarded only to runners who complete the full 81-mile route within the guidelines of the race, but only intact teams will be ranked as Official Finishers.

-10. Teams may not change division (for example, from Trio to Duo) after the start of the race.
-If a Trio has one runner drop out during the race, that team will NOT be re-categorized as a Duo.

-11. Racers, crew, and staff must not litter, mar, or pollute the landscape or environment.

-12. All racers, crew and staff must display courtesy, good taste, decorum, and sportsmanship at all times.
+Finisher buckles will be awarded only to runners who complete the full 81-mile route within the guidelines of the race, but only intact teams will be ranked as Official Finishers. - 10.
+Teams may not change division (for example, from Trio to Duo) after the start of the race.
+If a Trio has one runner drop out during the race, that team will NOT be re-categorized as a Duo. - 11.
+Racers, crew, and staff must not litter, mar, or pollute the landscape or environment. - 12.
+All racers, crew and staff must display courtesy, good taste, decorum, and sportsmanship at all times.
 Nudity is specifically not allowed.

-Legal and Bureaucratic Issues
+Legal and Bureaucratic

-1. If the event is canceled due to pandemic, extreme weather, community disaster, or other force majeure, neither refunds nor credits will be given.

-2. Although we anticipate using the same route each year, the final, exact route is subject to approval from various government agencies and is always subject to change due to various factors beyond our control.

-3. Badwater[®] is a federally registered trademark and may not be used in any commercial or promotional manner except under license from AdventureCORPS, Inc. In particular, t-shirts (such as for crew members) may not state "Badwater" nor feature any version of the race logo or Badwater logo.

-4. All racers must follow and complete the entire application and entry process, filling out all forms and paying all necessary fees.

-5. All racers and all crew members must sign and fully complete the Accident Waiver and Release of Liability / Release of Name and Likeness.
+- 1. If the event is canceled due to pandemic, extreme weather, community disaster, or other force majeure, neither refunds nor credits will be given. - 2.
+Although we anticipate using the same route each year, the final, exact route is subject to approval from various government agencies and is always subject to change due to various factors beyond our control. - 3.
+Badwater® is a federally registered trademark and may not be used in any commercial or promotional manner except under license from AdventureCORPS, Inc. In particular, t-shirts (such as for crew members) may not state "Badwater" nor feature any version of the race logo or Badwater logo. - 4.
+All racers must follow and complete the entire application and entry process, filling out all forms and paying all necessary fees. - 5.
+All racers and all crew members must sign and fully complete the Accident Waiver and Release of Liability / Release of Name and Likeness.
 All racers must also sign and fully complete the San Diego County Waiver and Release of Liability.
 Each team must also bring the properly completed Check-In Form to Runner Check-In.
-6. All race vehicles must meet the minimum requirements of property damage and personal injury liability automobile insurance for the State of California.
-All vehicle drivers must be fully licensed.